Arm in Arm: Critical reception

 Arm in Arm was mentioned in the October 2020 issue of MOJO Magazine who gave the album a 4 out of 5 rating.
-MOJO began their review with, “Grammy winning bluegrassers’ 13th album… is among their best.”

 An album review for Arm in Arm was also featured in Uncut Magazine, which gave the album an 8 out of 10 rating.
 Luke Torn said, “... these North Carolinian veterans are just hitting their prime.”

 Justin Cober-Lake begins his album review for Spectrum Culture by saying, “Steep Canyon Rangers make tradition something new.
 Between their songwriting and their collaborations, they seem to have a steady supply of surprises.”
 Cober-Lake goes on to say, “With novelty, cameos and surprises pushed aside, Arm in Arm relies on the basics, and there’s little basic about Steep Canyon Rangers.”

 Henry Carrigan begins his review for No Depression with, “Damn!
 This album is so good, you’ll be smiling or crying or dancing with every song.”

 Prior to the album’s release, Steep Canyon Rangers were named October Artist of the Month by The Bluegrass Situation.
 Craig Shelburn of The Bluegrass Situation said, "...North Carolina’s Steep Canyon Rangers have always set themselves apart with compelling songwriting and a camaraderie that feels authentic..."

-On February 17, 2021, Tim Newby wrote a review for Arm in Arm in which he gave the album an 8 out of 10 rating.
+On 17 February 2021, Tim Newby wrote a review for Arm in Arm in which he gave the album an 8 out of 10 rating.
 Newby ended his article for Americana UK with, "‘Arm in Arm’ continues the forward-thinking evolution and journey of the Steep Canyon Rangers.
 It is a journey that while never losing sight of bluegrass shores, is unafraid to try to seek out new musical frontiers."